 Advantages of Impairment

-- Impairment charges provide investors and analysts with different ways to assess a company’s management and its decision-making track record.
-Managers who write off or write down assets because of impairment might not have made good investment decisions or had lacked the vision before making that kind of investment.
+Impairment charges provide investors and analysts with different ways to assess a company’s management and decision-making track record.
+Managers who write off or write down assets because of impairment might not have made good investment decisions or lacked the vision before making that kind of investment.

 Disadvantages of Impairment

-- It is generally difficult to know the measurement value that must be used to ascertain the impairment amount.
-Few of the popular ways of measuring the same includes finding out the current market value, current cost, NRV, or the sum of future net cash flows from the income-producing unit.
+It is generally difficult to know the measurement value that must be used to ascertain the impairment amount.
+A few of the popular ways of measuring impairment include finding out the current market value, current cost, NRV, or the sum of future net cash flows from the income-producing unit.

 Impairment vs. Amortization